 Sleep is the body’s time to repair itself and reenergize for the next day.
-For many people, getting a good night’s sleep is assumed.
-However, according to the American Sleep Association, 50-70 million Americans suffer from a sleep disorder and these millions of people often feel alone in their struggle.
-Bringing more awareness to conditions like Sleep Apnea can shine a light on a condition that’s too often left in the dark.
+For many people, getting a good night’s sleep is relatively easy.
+However, according to the American Sleep Association, 50-70 million Americans suffer from Sleep Apnea and often feel alone in their struggle.
+This article’s focus is on bringing more awareness to Sleep Apnea so symptoms can be recognized early and more people can begin the path to better sleep.

 Why is Sleep Apnea Awareness Important?